-Humanities Technology (HumTech) is the technology home for faculty, staff and students in the Humanities Division at UCLA.
-From email to 3D modeling, and from quick advice to programming and development, our focus is on improving humanities education by leveraging technology and digital methods.
-Our 30+ staff are here to partner on digital projects and offer technical expertise and solutions.
+Humanities Technology (HumTech) is the technology partner for faculty, staff and students in the Humanities Division at UCLA.
+From email to 3D modeling; from quick advice to programming and development, our focus is on improving humanities instruction and research.
+We are here to partner on digital projects and offer technical expertise and solutions.
 We are also an important node in the digital humanities community at UCLA.

 - Inform, guide, teach and consult with humanities faculty, students and staff about technology;